SungHoHong2/Leetcode-Experiment/hard/Maximum_Profit_in_Job_Scheduling/README.md

 class Solution:
     def getNonConflicting(self, jobs, n):
         # search the job that ends earlier than the current job
-            # find the job that does not conflict with the current job
+            # return the index of the latest job that does not conflict with the current job
-                # return the index
-        # if every job is conflicting return -1
+        # return -1 if every job is conflicting
         pass

     def sortScheduling(self, jobs, j):
-        # if the job is incompatible
+        # return 0 if the recursion exceeds the valid number of jobs
-            # return zero profit
-        # if the recursive tree reached the leaf
+        # return the current profit if the recursive tree reached the leaf
-            # return the current profit
         # if the result of the current job is not recorded
             # find the compatible job
             # record the maximum possible profit for the current job